Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 There are different storage classes available in different environments.
 The free lab environment is using Oracle Cloud Storage and has been pre-configured to work with oci-ccm (The Oracle Cloud Infrastructure Cloud Controller Manager ).

-1. Open a terminal and connect via SSH to the ocne-control-01 node.
+1. Open a terminal and connect via ssh to the ocne-control-01 node.

-ssh oracle@<ip_address_of_ocne-control-01>
+ssh oracle@<ip_address_of_node>

 kubectl get storageclass